coralproject/talk-wp-plugin/README.md

 The plugin uses the canonical URL for a Wordpress post for the Coral Story URL.

+The plugin also supports setting a story mode and sending it through to the Coral stream embed.
+To use, you can add a custom field in Wordpress called `coralStoryMode` and then set it to a valid story mode.

 ## HTTPS and Dev Mode

 Your site must be served over `https` in order to integrate with Coral **unless** Coral is set to dev mode.